PowerShell Foreach-Object Cmdlet

 My take on the debate between the simple foreach operator and the more sophisticated Foreach-Object cmdlet is this: if in doubt start with plain foreach.
-However, if you need piping, then stick with the cmdlet.
+However, if you need piping, then stick progress to the cmdlet with 'Object' in its name.
 If execution speed is important, then read-up on foreach in PowerShell 3.0.

-# Comparision of PowerShell foreach operator and Foreach-object
+# Comparison of PowerShell foreach operator with the Foreach-Object

-For Even More Information about Foreach Loops - Check About_Foreach
+For More Information about Foreach Loops - Check About_Foreach

 Summary of PowerShell Foreach-Object Cmdlet

 The secret of understanding the PowerShell foreach-object is to focus on piping.
 Also observe that the plain foreach statement contains 'in'.
-Finally, the cmdlet has parameters such as -begin.
+Finally, the ForEach-Object cmdlet has parameters such as -Begin.

 If you like this page then please share it with your friends